RaghadAlshara/SQL-DB/README.md

 The SQL queries in this project allow adding new students, enrolling students in courses, updating enrollment status, viewing students enrolled in a specific course, finding courses taught by a specific instructor, listing courses by department, listing students who completed a course, and handling late course registration.

 Project structure:
-01_create_tables.sql
-02_insert_data.sql
-03_queries.sql
+CourseRegistrationDB.sql
 README.md

-To run the project, open SQL Server Management Studio, create the database CourseRegistrationDB, then run the SQL files in the following order: create tables, insert data, and then run the queries.
+To run the project, open SQL Server Management Studio, create the database CourseRegistrationDB, then run the SQL queries in the following order: create tables, insert data, and then select queries to show different situations or run your own query.